DataDog/puppet-datadog-agent/README.md

 report=true
 ```

-On all of your Puppet client nodes add the following in the same location:
+On all of your Puppet client nodes, add the following in the same location:

 ```ini
 [agent]